jamiecash/binda/README.md

 2 Jupyter notebooks are provided in the examples folder, one containing the code from the **Usage** section above and one containing an example on reading and writimg Exif data to a .jpeg file.

+## Joining the Project Team
+This project is maintained on [GitHub](https://github.com/jamiecash/binda):

+If you would like to contribute to this project by fixing issues or adding features, please follow the below steps:
+* If adding functionality or fixing an issue not already raised on GitHub, raise an issue.
+* Assign the issue(s) to yourself.
+* Fork the project.
+* Create a branch from master.
+* Make the required changes to the project in your local branch.
+* Commit your changes, adding comments referencing the issues that your changes fix.
+* Push this branch to your GitHub project.
+* Open a Pull Request on GitHub.
+* Email me at jlcash@gmail.com to discuss the changes made.
+* Once changes have been agreed, I will merge or close the pull request.
+* Sync the updated master back to your fork.
+* Add a comment to the issues that were fixed.
+These will be closed.